pusherofbrooms/gen-ai-resources/adding_ai_to_your_workflow.md

 There are many use cases I can't recommend, though I know people use AI for them.
 It's up to you to evaluate the tools and decide whether they are reliable enough for these purposes:

 - Strategic decision making.
 I know of executives who use AI to assist in decision making.
 I would be cautious since AI often fails at complex reasoning.
 However, AI can be good for brainstorming, so a strategic expert may find value in having a large pool of ideas to choose from.
 - Medical, financial, or legal advice.
 I know of professionals who use AI for these uses.
 An expert should be able to evaluate the correctness of the content where a layperson may struggle.
 Always confirm any AI-generated medical, financial, or legal advice with the appropriate professional.
+A valid approach is to
 - Mental health support.
 Some use AI as a supplement to therapy or when professional help isn't accessible.
 While AI can offer a space for expression and general coping strategies, it lacks the empathy and training of a human therapist.
 Consider it a complementary tool, not a replacement for professional help, especially for serious concerns.

 Remember, while AI is a powerful tool, it's meant to augment your capabilities, not replace human judgment entirely.
 Always apply critical thinking and use AI outputs as a starting point rather than a final product in important decision-making processes.